tsnellgrove/dark_castle3/doc/to_do.md

 - more abreviations: 'g' = 'again', 'z' = 'wait'
 - TBD: no swearing in Dark Castle (with warning or else end of game)
 	- cursing => end of game (requires warning_mach and usniversal scope)
+- fix progromatic usage of "a" vs "an" (e.g. "There is a Iron Portcullis to the north")

 naming conventions:
 - TBD: re-name 'wrapper' to 'app_main'